Pressio/pressio/docs/source/components/rom_concepts_various/linear_subspace.rst

     private:
       /*
-        Since we have a const qualifid data member, copy and move assignments do not participate in overload resolution, so the class is not copy assignable or move assignable which is needed to satisfy the concept.
+        Since we have a const-qualified data member, copy and move assignments do not participate in overload resolution, so the class is not copy assignable or move assignable which is needed to satisfy the concept.
       */